A bad cough in the elderly can mean pneumonia, a top killer of the elderly, so head to the emergency room promptly.

 My father should have been more tuned into this problem and gotten my mother to the emergency room.

+Pneumonia, however, should always be considered even if the older individual does not have a chronic lung disease or a known heart problem.
 The earlier that pneumonia is treated, the higher the chance for recovery.

 In fact, the nurse never even mentioned that it might be pneumonia!

 Why didn’t the nurse say, “I can’t diagnose over the phone, but when an elderly person has a persistent or worsening cough, they should go to the ER to rule out pneumonia or a bronchial infection” ?